 What can you do?
-Let’s take a look at how a solar pool cover might just be the right solution for you.
+Let’s look at how a solar pool cover might be the right solution for you.

 What is it?

-As the name implies, a solar pool cover is placed over your pool whenever it is not in use and uses the suns energy to heat it, while also preventing the evaporation of water and chemicals.
+As the name implies, a solar pool cover is placed over your pool whenever it is not in use and uses the sun's energy to heat it, preventing water and chemicals' evaporation.

 These covers feature bubble’s on their underside (the side which should face the water) which act like tiny magnifying glasses that amplify the sun’s energy into your pool.
 These covers can also be trimmed to fit your pool’s specific shape and come in a range of sizes.